lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

              +-- ... --+- ...  -+- ... -+---...---+

 ~~~~
-{: #Fig-NotLast title='Fragmentation Header for Fragments except the Last One, No ACK option'}
+{: #Fig-NotLast title='Fragmentation Format for Fragments except the Last One, No ACK option'}